 Address is stored as a subtype of the object containing it, such as a

 Customer.
 Addresses are not stored independently of these objects.
 Use the Locations API or Customers API to access information about locations or customers, respectively, including their addresses.

 Square products (such as Square Point of Sale and the Seller Dashboard) mostly use a seller's language preference for communication.
 However, when it comes to addresses, the language preference is overridden: Square products use English for a US address, French for an address in France, and so on.

-Some Square APIs, such as Locations and Customers, use addresses in their data models.
-These addresses look slightly different depending on the country in which the address is located.
+Addresses in the Square data model look slightly different depending on the country in which the address is located.
 The following are example addresses for each country in which Square operates.